PavelRudko-ARM/Vulkan-Samples/samples/performance/multithreading_render_passes/multithreading_render_passes_tutorial.md

 **Do**

 * Use multi-threading for command buffer recording if possible.
-* Prefer using secondary command buffers over submitting multiple primary command buffers to the queue at once.
+* Spread the workload between threads as equally, as possible, to utilize them in the most efficient way.

 **Avoid**

-* Avoid having a separate thread for each renderpass if their workloads are significantly different.
+* Submitting multiple primary command buffers to the queue at once, when secondary command buffers can be used.

 **Impact**